JonasRSV/probpy/README.md

 ## Predictive Posterior

 The "predictive_posterior" function will estimate the predictive posterior given a likelihood and some parameter prior.
 Which most likely is some parameter posterior learned with the "parameter_posterior" function.
+If there exist no conjugate then data can be provided and it will estimate the probability of the data.

 The methods the functions uses is
 * conjugate priors (this is fast and is what is attempted first)
-* MCMC (not implemented yet)
+* Numerical Integration

 ### Conjugate parameter posteriors